CEL and River of Goods Bring Light to Breezy Point, NY

 Feeling lucky to be alive, the people of Breezy Point are holding their chins up high as they move forward, supported by the love and care of good friends and the kindness of strangers who have come to lend a hand or give the gift of light at a time of darkness.

-I believe we brought one of the first glimpses of golden sky to Breezy Point and clearly that sky was filled with hope.
+We believe we brought one of the first glimpses of golden sky to Breezy Point and clearly that sky was filled with hope.
 In the words of Chief Ingram, “I feel surrounded by angels.”

 KSTP Channel 5 Segment